socalledsound/p5-mario-game/README.md

 02 - Coins
 -- a Coin class to display some coins

-03 - Mario class, moving
+03 - Mario class

-05 - Mario3
---jumping mario
+-- moving, jumping

-06 - Game
+04 - Game
---refactor to have a Game class
+-- refactor to have a Game class

-07 Loading Screen
--- to tell people how to move

-08 - Scoreboard

-09 - CoinCollision

-10 - Landscape
--- a game board/level with pretty clouds and stuff
+-- start screen, game over screen, scoreboard, sounds

-11 - Enemies
+05 - enemies

-12 - Enemy collision aka death
+-- collisions
+-- collect coins
+-- enemies
+-- timer/countdown

+-- things you can do --
+turn it into a scrolling landscape! in other words, make it longer the current window, and have the landscape move while mario stays in place! add levels more enemies or rewards more landscape features